elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `elasticsearch.#.topology.#.node_type_master` - Node type (master) for the Elasticsearch topology element.
 * `elasticsearch.#.topology.#.node_type_ingest` - Node type (ingest) for the Elasticsearch topology element.
 * `elasticsearch.#.topology.#.node_type_ml` - Node type (machine learning) for the Elasticsearch topology element.
-* `elasticsearch.#.topology.#.node_roles` - List of roles for the the topology element.
+* `elasticsearch.#.topology.#.node_roles` - List of roles for the topology element.
 They are inferred from the deployment template.
 * `elasticsearch.#.snapshot_source.#.source_elasticsearch_cluster_id` - ID of the Elasticsearch cluster that will be used as the source of the snapshot.
 * `elasticsearch.#.snapshot_source.#.snapshot_name` - Name of the snapshot to restore.
 * `kibana.#.resource_id` - Kibana resource unique identifier.